Aaronontheweb/instant-fileserver/README.md

-instant-server
+ifs
 =======

-instant-server turns any directory into an instant file server, and it runs directly from your command line.
+instant file server (ifs) turns any directory into an instant file server, and it runs directly from your command line.
 Install it once per machine and then run it in as many directories as you'd like.

 ## HTTP Conventions